 The visitor's identity cannot be guaranteed in the Recognized state.
 For instance, another member of the visitor's family could be browsing the website with the same computer.

 Anonymous Visitors

-If the visitor is not Authenticated or Recognized, no identity is created.
-The visitor's activity on the website, including events and pages visited, are still associated with the visit.
+If the visitor is not Authenticated or Recognized, he or she is treated as Anonymous.
+The visitor's activity on the website-including events and pages visited-is still associated with the visit.